 1. Board of adjustment: appeals: how taken.

 a.
 Appeals; hearings; notice.
-Appeals to the board of adjustment concerning any order, requirement, decision or determination made by the land development regulation administrator may be taken by any person aggrieved or by any officer, agency, or bureau of the city affected by any such action of the land development regulation administrator.
-Such appeals shall be taken by filing, within 30 days after rendition of any such order, requirement, decision or determination, with the land development regulation administrator a written notice of appeal specifying the grounds thereof.
-In addition, the board of adjustment for special exception or for variance under these Land Development Regulations shall be taken by a property owner of the property subject to the appeal or his or her agent, or any officer, agency or bureau of the city by filing a written notice of appeal with the land development regulation administrator.
+Appeals to the board of adjustment concerning any order, requirement, decision, or determination made by the City Manager, or their designee may be filed by any aggrieved person, or by any officer, agency, or bureau of the city affected by such action.
+Appeals must be submitted in writing to the City Manager, or their designee within 30 days of the issuance of the decision, and must specify the grounds for the appeal.

+Additionally, appeals to the Board of Adjustment for a special exception or variance under these Land Development Regulations may be initiated by the property owner of the affected parcel, their authorized agent, or any officer, agency, or bureau of the city, by filing a written notice of appeal with the City Manager, or their designee.

-Before rendering a decision upon an appeal, the board of adjustment shall hold a public hearing.
-The board of adjustment shall fix a reasonable time for the hearing, give public notice thereof, as well as due notice to the parties involved.
-In addition, in the case of an appeal for special exception or variance, the land development regulation administrator shall erect a sign advertising the appeal on a prominent position on the land in question and clearly visible to the public.
-At the hearing, any party may appear in person or by agent or attorney.
-Appellants may be required to assume such reasonable costs as the city commission may determine through action in setting fees to be charged for appeals.
-City Manager, or their designeeCity Manager, or their designeeCity Manager, or their designee, including special exceptions and variances, , within 30 days two weeks prior to the hearing letters to surrounding parcel owners within 400 feet, signs posted on the subject property in a prominent, publicly visible location to inform the public of the appealCity Manager, or their designee All persons are advised that if they decide to appeal any decision made at the above referenced public hearing, they will need a record of the proceedings, and that, for such purpose, they may need to ensure that a verbatim record of the proceeding is made, which record includes the testimony and evidence upon which the appeal is to be based.
+Before rendering a decision on any appeal, , including special exceptions and variances, the board of adjustment shall hold a public hearing.
+The board shall set a reasonable time, within 30 days for the hearing and provide public notice two weeks prior to the hearing, notice letters to surrounding parcel owners within 1,000 feet, signs posted on the subject property in a prominent, publicly visible location to inform the public of the appeal along with direct notice to the parties involved.

+At the public hearing, any interested party may appear in person, through an agent, or by attorney.
+Appellants may be required to cover reasonable costs associated with the appeal, as determined by the City Commission through the establishment of applicable fees.
+All persons are advised that if they decide to appeal any decision made at the above referenced public hearing, they will need a record of the proceedings, and that, for such purpose, they may need to ensure that a verbatim record of the proceeding is made, which record includes the testimony and evidence upon which the appeal is to be based.

 b.
 Stay of proceedings.
-An appeal stays all proceedings in furtherance of the action appealed from, unless the land development regulation administrator from whom the appeal is taken certifies to the board of adjustment after the notice of appeal is filed that, by reason of s [facts] stated in the certificate, a stay would, in the land development regulation administrator's opinion, cause imminent peril to life and property.
-In such case, proceedings shall not be stayed other than by a restraining order which may be granted by the board of adjustment or by a court of record on application, on notice to the City Manager, or their designee from whom the appeal is taken and on due cause shown.
+Proceedings shall not be stayed other than by a restraining order which may be granted by the board of adjustment or by a court of record on application, on notice to the City Manager, or their designee from whom the appeal is taken and on due cause shown.

 c.
 Decisions.
 The concurring vote of a majority of the members of the board of adjustment who are present and voting shall be necessary to reverse any order, requirement, decision, or determination of the City Manager, or their designee or to decide in favor of the appellant in respect to any matter upon which it is required to pass under the terms of article 4 of these Land Development Regulations or to effect any variance of article 4 of these Land Development Regulations.